-New pill could offer hope to bowel cancer and gastrointestinal stromal tumor patients after failure of standard treatmenNovember 21st, 2012 in Cancer
+New pill could offer hope to bowel cancer and gastrointestinal stromal tumor patients after failure of standard treatmenNovember 21, 2012 in Medicine & Health / Cancer

 Two phase 3 trials, published in The Lancet, have shown that a novel oral drug called regorafenib could offer survival benefits to people with bowel cancer or gastrointestinal stromal tumor following failure of existing treatments.